Blurn/blurn.io/content/posts/aadj-device-based-nps-authentication.md

     } else {
         Write-Host "$($DummyDevice.Name) does not exist in Autopilot." -ForegroundColor Yellow
         # Remove-ADComputer -Identity $DummyDevice.SAMAccountName -Confirm:$False -WhatIf
-        #Remove -WhatIf once you are comfortrable with this workflow and have verified the remove operations are only performed in the OU you specified
+        #Remove -WhatIf once you are comfortable with this workflow and have verified the remove operations are only performed in the OU you specified
     }
 }
 ```